Rammellzee: Name

-Battle Station
+Battlestation

-Rammellzee's live/work loft studio space on 46 Laight Street in the TriBeCa neighborhood, which he shared with his wife Carmela, was named Battlestation.
+Rammellzee's live/work loft studio space on 46 Laight Street in the Tribeca neighborhood, which he shared with his wife Carmela, was named "Battlestation".
 It was a popular place in the 1980s and 1990s for artists to visit, because Rammellzee's artwork and costumes created a unique atmosphere.
 After the September 11 attacks, the building was sold in order to build luxury condos and this forced Rammellzzee and Carmela to move to a smaller place in Battery Park City, and relocate his 20 years worth of artwork into a storage unit.
 Some of this stored work was included in the 2011 art exhibition, Art in the Streets at Museum of Contemporary Art Los Angeles.
 In May 2018, Red Bull Arts New York opened its exhibition RAMMΣLLZΣΣ: Racing for Thunder, in collaboration with architect firm studioSTIGSGAARD.

 Collections

 Rammellzee's work is held in the following public collection: